 Newspapers sensationalized Bud as they followed Jackson’s trip, saying that Bud had been rescued from a dog fight or that he’d been a stray that chased the car for two miles before Jackson took him in.
 Bud, like almost every other dog who would take a car ride after him, loved traveling with the wind in his fur.
-He was especially happy when Jackson put a pair of goggles over his eyes to keep the debris from the dusty roads from stinging the pup’s eyes.
-But even learned to watch the road and brace for bumps and turns, which were a lot more harsh back in those days.
+He was especially happy when Jackson put a pair of goggles on him to keep the debris from the dusty roads from stinging the pup’s eyes.
+But he even learned to watch the road and brace for bumps and turns, which were a lot more harsh back in those days.

 The friends wound their way through dirt roads and open prairies, struggling through faulty directions and broken car parts that had to be replaced by shipping them from the Winton company to their location by train.
 Finally, they made it to New York on the 63rd day of their journey.

 Jackson never collected his winnings from his wife.
 It wouldn’t have mattered, as the trip had cost over $8,000.
 It was an expensive and long trip, but it was the first.
 As for Bud, he lived a long and happy life with his loving owner.
 He never took such a long car ride again, but he was happy to join Jackson on shorter trips around his hometown of Burlington.
 After his death, the Jacksons always kept at least one dog in their house, and occasionally in their car.